Walking around inside his mother’s house in Rock Hill, South Carolina, Sam Williams ’25 uttered a sentence you don’t often hear.

 One individual who did reply was Radford University professor and cybersecurity program director Prem Uppuluri.

-Soon thereafter, CCI awarded the grant funds to Williams, who in turn created a business, Action Guard.
+Soon thereafter, CCI awarded the grant funds to Williams, who, in turn, created a business called Action Guard.
 He hired two Radford students and trained them with the cybersecurity knowledge and skills he had gained through his experiences at the university.

 Keep in mind, Williams was still an undergraduate student when he began running Action Guard.